scaihai/Interswitch-Bills-Payment-API/README.md

 ```

 ## Payment Notification
 When the XML contains 'PaymentNotificationRequest' the implementation should give value to the customer.
 An example of giving value to the customer could be, crediting the wallet of the customer.
-After successfully giving value, an appropriate 'Status' should be sent in the the response xml.
-Sample payment notification payloads are show below, with implementation.
+After successfully giving value, an appropriate 'Status' (0 for successful and 1 for failed) should be sent in the the response XML.
+Sample **Payment Notification** payloads are show below, with implementation.

 ### Sample Payment Notification Request
 ```